Airport lounge reviews, flight reviews and travel inspiration

 • Hot items: The selection included a delicious pork in tomato sauce dish, tender and flavourful, as well as a savoury chicken in mustard sauce, which was also delicious.
 There was also a rich, comforting lasagna that was genuinely as good as I’ve had in Italy!
 In addition, a couple of hot tapas dishes, including the classic Spanish omelette (tortilla) were also available.

-• Cold items: The cold offerings were also well-curated, with a selection of freshly made sandwiches as well as an impressive tapas spread.
+• Cold items: The lounge also featured a well-curated selection of cold offerings, including freshly made sandwiches and an impressive tapas spread.
 This included Spanish salamis, Iberian ham and cheeses.

 • Drinks: The self-serve bar featured several excellent Spanish red and white wine options, perfect for pairing with the cured meats!
 Cavas were also out, as well as the usual vodka, gin and rum.
 Pre-mixed mojito cocktails were also on offer, which was an impressive touch.
 There was also a selection of refreshing glass-bottled water and a variety of glass bottled soft drinks to choose from.
 The coffee machine served up a solid cappuccino, making it an ideal way to end the evening.